chtrembl/azure-cloud/petstore/11-configure-ado-pipeline-for-ci-cd-into-databricks/README.md

 ![](images/data6.png)

+Once complete you will be take to the configuration tab of your cluster where various administration tasks can be performed.

 You should see something similar to the below image:

 ![](images/data7.png)

+From the left navigation, let's go ahead and create two folders, one called "dev" and one called "prod".

+> 📝 Please Note,  typically development/testing is done in one environment and continuously integrated/deployed into N other environments (and in most cases, access restricted environments, usually different compute instances all together such as diff app servers and compute farms etc...)
+For the sake of this guide, we are "simulating" this behavior with "folders" within one Databricks workspace.
+We will be continuously integrating/deploying dev to prod, in a productionalized use case, you may continuously/integrate from a dev cluster to a prod cluster etc....

 You should see something similar to the below image:

 ![](images/data8.png)